RooTR06/TouchScreen/README.md

 # TouchScreen
-touchscreen controller  for Pneumatic system
+This is a touchscreen controller with Nextion TFT LCD Displays for Pneumatic Control applications.